LordDemonos/xanny-helper/README.md

 ## 🙏 Acknowledgements

-This project is the result of many hours of work by passionate gamers and engineers who wanted to make community management easier for everyone.
+This project is the result of many hours of work by a passionate gamer and engineer who wanted to make community management easier for everyone.
 Thank you for using it, and we hope it helps your guild or group thrive!

 ---